 Believing these myths can also lead to many inaccurate or toxic presumptions.
 For example:

-- false portrayals of women as being passive receptacles of sperm rather than equal collaborators in sexual intercourse
+- False portrayals of women as being passive receptacles of sperm rather than equal collaborators in penis-in-vagina sex

-- blaming one partner or the other for not “pulling their weight” when trying to have a baby when so many other factors must be considered
+- Blaming a partner for not “pulling their weight” when trying to have a baby when so many other factors must be considered

-Sex and conception aren’t a competition or a feat of strength: They’re a team activity in which all genders have equal footing, whether you produce sperm or eggs.
-It’s a two-way street, but no one should feel like they have to walk it alone.
+Sex and conception aren’t a competition or a feat of strength: They’re a team activity in which all participants have equal footing, regardless of whether you contribute sperm, eggs, or surrogacy.